Easy-to-read medicine information about famciclovir – what is it, how to take it safely and possible side effects.

 What is famciclovir?

-- The dose of famciclovir is three tablets taken together as a single dose (= 1500 milligrams).
+- The dose of famciclovir is 3 tablets taken together as one dose (= 1500 milligrams).

 How to take famciclovir